lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the link directory.<br/><br/>
 ![link1](readme_images/link1.png)

 - Run the main.go file in the main folder with exactly one argument specifying the HTML file that will be parsed.
-(The example below used the demo.html file as the target HTML file to run the program)<br/><br/>
+(The example below used the demo.html file as the target HTML file)<br/><br/>
 ![link2](readme_images/link2.png)

 **5. sitemap**

 This is the solution for the [5th](https://github.com/gophercises/link) exercise.
-Activities involved: creating a program that crawls all reachable same-domain URLs from a given URL and maps the returned URLs to create a sitemap XML.
+Activities involved: creating a program that crawls all reachable same-domain URLs from a given URL and maps the returned URLs into a sitemap XML.

 To run the program: